biotope/biotope-configuration/README.md

 **API**

-- **get(name)** Use this method to retrieve value of a property.
+- **get(key)** Use this method to retrieve value of a property.
-- **set(name, value)** Use this method to set the value of a particular property.
+- **set(key, value)** Use this method to set the value of a particular property.
-- **setRemote({path: 'url-to-json', callback: fn, overwrite: true})** This method sets properties by loading them from a json file.
-The path and callback are required options, overwrite is optional (default is true).
-If overwrite is set to false, properties loaded from json will not overwrite existing properties in the loader.
-SetRemote loads json async and invokes the callback function as soon as it's done.
+- **setRemote({url: 'path-of-json', overwrite: true})** This method sets properties by loading them from a json file.
+The path is the only required options, overwrite is optional (default is true).
+If overwrite is set to false, properties loaded from json will not overwrite existing configuration properties.

 **Usage in browser**
 ```javascript